bitsy-lang/bitsy/docs/source/nettle/index.rst

    :language: nettle
    :linenos:

-In this example, lines 5 through 14 declare a submodule named `sort`.
+In this example, lines 20 through 29 declare a submodule named `Sort`.
 This submodule has two `incoming` ports and two `outgoing` ports.

 The body of `sort` is simply two wires, each connecting the result of an `if` expression to one of the ports.